jmfrancklab/jmfrancklab.github.io/AAResearch.md

 -----------

-In the Franck lab, we will extend the power of ODNP-based techniques and integrate them with a toolbox of previously developed techniques, for
+In the Franck lab, we will extend the power of ODNP-based techniques and integrate them with a toolbox of other powerful techniques, for example:
-example: NMR techniques that can measure microscopic diffusion and flow, as well as electron spin resonance (ESR) techniques that interrogate local motions (cw ESR), that measure nanometer-scale distances (double electron-electron resonance, i.e. "DEER") and that map out local arrangements of nuclei (electron-nuclear double resonance, *i.e.*
+NMR techniques that can measure microscopic diffusion and flow, as well as electron spin resonance (ESR) techniques that interrogate local motions (cw ESR), that measure nanometer-scale distances (double electron-electron resonance, i.e. "DEER") and that map out local arrangements of nuclei (electron-nuclear double resonance, *i.e.*
 "ENDOR" and electron spin echo envelope modulation, i.e. "ESEEM"<sup>5</sup>).
 Towards these ends, we will draw on expertise in spectrometer design<sup>6--8</sup> and advanced magnetic resonance methods<sup>9,10</sup>.
-We will also apply techniques that we have already developed to systems that remain poorly understood, despite their central importance to understanding materials function or to understanding disease.
+We will apply these techniques to systems that remain poorly understood, despite their central importance to understanding materials function or to understanding disease.
 For example, *the Ras protein system* is integral to cell signal pathways and the development of novel cancer drugs, *polymer electrolyte membranes* are essential to ion transport in H<sub>2</sub>/O<sub>2</sub>- and methanol-based fuel cells -- as well as sensor devices, while biological light-harvesting systems, such as *Photosystem II*, are believed to integrate nanoscale water channels to aid in their function.
-Nonetheless, the interplay between all these systems and water has yet to be fully explored.

 References (Selected Publications)
 ==================================